-- Post-discharge Phone Call: You may receive a phone call shortly after leaving the Hospital to find out if the discharge process went smoothly. - NRC Patient Feedback Survey: Shortly after your discharge, you will receive an e-mail from NRC (National Research Corporation) asking about your experience.
+- Post-discharge Phone Call: You may receive a phone call shortly after leaving the Hospital to find out if the discharge process went smoothly. - National Research Corporation Patient Feedback Survey: Shortly after your discharge, you will receive an email from the National Research Corporation asking about your experience.
 If you do not respond to the email, you will receive a phone call 24 hours later, requesting you to participate in an automated voice recognition survey.
-Caller id will display Spaulding Cape Cod. - MedTel Survey: You may receive a phone call from a MedTel surveyor 3 months after discharge.
-The purpose of this survey is to see how you are doing both from a medical and rehabilitation standpoint 90 days after leaving Spaulding Cape Cod.

-Participation in these opportunities is optional and we thank you should you take the time to share your input.
+Caller ID will display Spaulding Cape Cod. - MedTel Survey: You may receive a phone call from a MedTel surveyor three months after discharge.
+The purpose of this survey is to see how you are doing both from a medical and rehabilitation standpoint 90 days after leaving SCC.
+Participation in these opportunities is optional, and we thank you should you take the time to share your input.
 Your honest feedback guides us as we continuously strive to improve the quality of care we provide.